redsanket/spark/external/hadoop/guide/yarn/troubleshooting/part-02.rst

     [pid=4733,containerID=container_1409135750325_48141_02_000001] is running beyond physical memory limits.
     Current usage: 2.0 GB of 2 GB physical memory used; 6.0 GB of 4.2 GB virtual memory used.
 Killing container

 This means that your job is using more memory than YARN has allocated for it.
-YARN will kill containers that exceed the amount of memory specified for the container by yarn.nodemanager.resource.memory-mb values.
-Note that this value is different than than the amount of memory given to the JVM inside of a container (e.g. the -Xmx value in mapreduce.{map,reduce}.java.opts)
+YARN will kill containers that exceed the amount of memory specified for the container by ``yarn.nodemanager.resource.memory-mb`` values. |br|
+Note that this value is different than than the amount of memory given to the JVM inside of a container (e.g. the -Xmx value in ``mapreduce.{map,reduce}.java.opts``)

 .. rubric:: Before Blindly Increasing Memory, Make Sure Your Job Has to Cache Data

 It is possible that your task running out of memory means that data is being cached in your map or reduce tasks.

 Data can be cached for a number of reasons:

 * Your job is writing out Parquet data, and Parquet buffers data in memory prior to writing it out to disk.
 * Your code (including library you’re using) is caching data.
 An example here is joining two datasets together where one dataset is being cached prior to joining it with the other.

 If your job does not really need to cache data, then it is possible to reduce memory utilization by avoiding cached data.

 .. rubric:: GC Overhead Limit Exceeded

 Another possible memory issue is the JVM inside of the container running out of memory.
 These errors will give a GC Overhead Limit Exceeded error.

   .. parsed-literal::